Religion is always present in the classroom, even when no one names it.

 Because many young people first encounter religious difference in the classroom, teachers are uniquely positioned to foster a culture of religious understanding and inclusion.
 Helping teachers gain facility in leading these intellectual and human encounters is a key goal of the ICJS Fellowship for Teachers.

-The 10-month Fellowship provides professional development opportunities for Baltimore-area educators to explore how to provide students with an informed appreciation of the religious diversity that contributes to civic life.
+The seven-month Fellowship provides professional development opportunities for Baltimore-area educators to explore how to provide students with an informed appreciation of the religious diversity that contributes to civic life.
 This cohort-based program helps educators apply an interreligious framework to their classroom.
 As a result, educators gain skills and confidence to foster interreligious literacy in their classrooms and to become interreligious leaders in their schools.

 The fellowship is directed by Christine Gallagher with support and instruction provided by ICJS resident interreligious scholars.